Historic Content Review Principles

-- Establish clear principles for how we handle historic shows in the Channel 4 archive which could now be regarded as inappropriate on grounds of racism, sexism, homophobia, ableism or other discriminatory representation, including deciding under what circumstances it should be edited or removed from All 4, or whether context or warnings should be included in descriptions of the content on All 4.
+- Establish clear principles for how we handle historic shows in the Channel 4 archive which could now be regarded as inappropriate on grounds of racism, sexism, homophobia, ableism or other discriminatory representation, including deciding under what circumstances it should be edited or removed from Channel 4 streaming, or whether context or warnings should be included in descriptions of the content on Channel 4 streaming.

 - Establish clear principles for how such content should be handled on other Channel 4 platforms including linear channels and social feeds.